MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-step-up-authentication.md

 1. Under **Activity source** in the **Files matching all of the following** section, set the following filters:

-    - **Classification labels**: If you use Azure Information Protection classification labels, filter the files based on a specific Azure Information Protection Classification label.
+    - **Classification labels**: If you use Microsoft Information Protection sensitivity labels, filter the files based on a specific Microsoft Information Protection sensitivity label.

     - Select **File name** or **File type** to apply restrictions based on file name or type.